 CRD 593 Applied Project (6) or

 Completion of the master's degree program in community resources and development requires two years of study on average.
 Students may select a thesis or applied project.
 Advising and direction in both options are under the direct supervision of an assigned faculty member.

 The applied project is intended for students seeking additional knowledge and expertise relevant to professional career development.
-Students in the applied project option will take CRD 530 as part of their core coursework and will take nine credit hours of electives.
+Students in the applied project option take CRD 530 as part of their core coursework and take nine credit hours of electives.